 The success of education in Indonesia is determined by the students' ability to understand concepts and by their ability to retain that knowledge for the long term, which depends on memory retention (Firdayanti, Asfar, Asfar, & Ulfayanti, 2019).
 Memory retention is the ability of students to store, remember, and reapply the knowledge they have learned (Silmiati, 2017).
 In mathematics learning, retention includes memory, deep understanding, and continuous integration of concepts (Mosia & Egara, 2024).
 Therefore, understanding mathematics learning concepts requires good memory retention support (Afiyah & Sutriyani, 2024).
 Good memory retention will make it easier for students to understand the next mathematics learning.
-Strong memory retention will make it easier for students need to have good memory retention in order to achieve optimal learning outcomes.
+Strong memory retention will make it easier for students to follow math learning in the later stages.
+Thus, students need to have good memory retention in order to achieve optimal learning outcomes.